changeworld/azure-docs.ja-jp/articles/security/azure-security-cyber-services.md

 <properties
-   pageTitle="サイバーセキュリティの Microsoft サービス | Microsoft Azure"
-   description="この記事では、サイバーセキュリティに関連する Microsoft サービスの概要と、これらのサービスに関する詳細情報を取得する方法を示します。"
-   services="security"
-   documentationCenter="na"
-   authors="TomShinder"
+   pageTitle="Microsoft Services in Cybersecurity | Microsoft Azure" description="The article provides an introduction about Microsoft services related to cybersecurity and how to obtain more information about these services." services="security" documentationCenter="na" authors="TomShinder"